durrellchamorro/durrellchamorro.github.io/source/_posts/2015-10-13-how-to-generate-slugs.markdown

 hide sensitive database information.
 In this post, I'll explain, line by line, one approach to generating slugs. <!--more-->

 Here is the code I will explain.
-You can include it in your project as a gem by putting ``gem 'sluggable_durrell'`` in your Gemfile or you can just copy the code below into a module.
+You might find it helpful to read this post in one window while another window shows the module below in its entirety.
+That way as you read about a line of code you can see that code in context in the other window.
+You can copy the code below into a ``sluggable.rb`` file for your own project or include it as a gem by putting ``gem 'sluggable_durrell'`` in your Gemfile.

 ```ruby
 module Sluggable